 As if Church's dour thoughts had been overheard through some sort of telepathy, he was addressed from behind.
 "Oh, Church-Kun, the wall looks rather nice."

 The comment was met with a short laugh from the woman, despite the fact that he had meant it quite literally.
 "I see.
-Well, it is Saturday, so if you would like, the students are allowed to participate in mock battles on the field.
+Well, it is Saturday, so if you would like, the students are allowed to participate in mock battles on the field in preparation for tomorrow's weekend tournament.
 It may help you release your pent up frustration."

 "I'm not a student.
 Also, no one else is supposed to know about the suit."